4 July 2017

 - Add to iCal / Outlook

-CIHT is running an all-day event on 4th July 2017 entitled Streets of the Future.
+CIHT ran an all-day event on 4th July 2017 entitled Streets of the Future.

 The way we think about our streets and how they operate in the future is increasingly important.
 New technologies and innovations in development and design will move this forward, helping us understand and adapt to climate change, tackle air pollution and address resilience issues.